MuratGokce02/FlutterBird/README.md

 # Flutter Bird
-A flappbird clone made using flutter using flutlab.io.
+A flappbird clone made using flutter and flutlab.io.